awxlong/awxlong.github.io/_posts/2023-10-14-tale-two-worlds.md

 [^1]: the easier version proposed by the Tortoise from Gödel, Escher, Bach is easier to prove, which states that all even numbers less than or equal to two are the sum of two primes.

 [^2]: he didn't clean it afterwards

+[^3]: what I listed above mainly involves equations with real and maybe imaginary numbers.
+However, what if there is more to these types of numbers that we haven't thought of, or we're incapable to even comprehend?
+Because this question is off-topic, I left it as a footnote.